tommcdo/vim-kato/README.md

 Usage
 -----

 kato.vim provides the command `:Kato`.
-Without a range, it will send the entire file.
+Without a range, it will send the current line.
 A specific section can be sent using a range, which is most easily accomplished from Visual mode.

 [kato]: https://kato.im
 [pathogen]: https://github.com/tpope/vim-pathogen